For more information about these exams, test dates, and how to register please visit the following links:

 We highly recommend that students take the writing portion of these exams.
 The writing portion is required by all UC's and many private colleges

-All 10th grade Westmont students are automatically signed up to take the PSAT at no charge.
+All 10th & 11th grade Westmont students are automatically signed up to take the PSAT at no charge this year!

-The exam will take place at Westmont on October 10th, 2018.
-Please see flyer below for more details.
+The exam will take place at Westmont on October 16th, 2019.

 - Where: At school